DonRyuDragoni/ODE.rs/README.md

 Provide generic solvers for ODEs using different methods.
-Also, allow the user to choose which datatype they desire to use for that problem, be it `f32`, `u8` or some non-standard bignum type..
+Also, allow the user to choose which datatype they desire to use for that problem, be it `f32`, `u8` or some non-standard bignum type.

 By no means this is yet ready for any serious use right now.
 The code needs to be cleaned and there is a lot yet to be implemented.